ohcnetwork/docs/docs/care/CEP/0005-Plugin_Manager.md

 manager = PlugManager(plugs)
 ```

-the plugs variable is defined as a list of plugs, the developer can add plugins as needed here to compose a deployment.
+The plugs variable is defined as a list of plugs, the developer can add plugins as needed here to compose a deployment.
 The configs dict
 can be used to override variables that the plug uses, this can also hold functions if needed to get fine grain control over the deployment.